5 Common Myths About Go-Karting

 Motorsport has a reputation for being expensive — and yes, high-level karting can cost a lot.
 But it’s also one of the most accessible ways to get into racing.

-The truth: You can get started without breaking the bank.
+You can get started without breaking the bank.
 Try rental karting first — it’s cheap, fun, and gives you a feel for the sport.
 When you’re ready to commit, you can buy a second-hand kart and train on your own without spending crazy money.

 Only when you start aiming for international titles, world championships, or F1 does it get really expensive.
 But for local or national racing?
 There are ways to manage it.